English Language Specialist

-At a TESOL conference in 1992, I interviewed for an US government funded English Teaching Fellowship that was contracted by the School of International Training.
+In 1992, I interviewed for a US government-funded English Teaching Fellowship.
 When asked for my location preference, I selected three corners of the world: Ecuador, Iceland, and Mozambique.
 I landed the fellowship in Mozambique, mostly because I was willing to work in a country that was at war.
-Plus, I was fluent in Spanish which is similar to Portuguese, so they hoped I would be able to transfer my L2 skills to another romance language.
-Also having worked abroad successfully as a Peace Corps Volunteer in my second language added to their selection decision.
+Plus, I was fluent in Spanish, which is similar to Portuguese, so they hoped I’d be able to transfer my second language (L2) skills to another romance language.
+Having worked abroad successfully as a Peace Corps Volunteer in my L2 also added to their selection decision.

-It was an amazing job to say the least.
+It was an amazing job, to say the least.
 I worked at the University of Eduardo Mondlane, as an EFL instructor and teacher trainer.
-Additionally, the US Embassy’s English Language Office in the capital city of Maputo helped arrange my university housing, security issues, and connections with other teachers in the area.
-They also provided me with numerous resources for making presentation and planning conferences.
+Additionally, the U.S. Embassy’s English Language Office in the capital city of Maputo helped arranged my university housing, security, and network with other teachers in the area.
+They provided me with numerous resources for making presentations and planning conferences.
 For instance, they supported my idea to host a telephone conference call with my former University of Alabama professors in an open forum for Mozambican teachers-in-training.
-Of course, this was in the early 90s, so there wasn’t any video-conferencing or they would have agreed to that, too.
+This was in the early 90s, so there wasn’t any video-conferencing or they would have agreed to that, too.

 The country was a tropical paradise in ruins that needed to be rebuilt.
 It’s rich in resources from the Indian Ocean (lobster, squid, and tiger prawns) and virgin soil (marble, coal, natural gas, mineral sands, and oil).
-The major obstacle to rebuilding was the litter of land mines that remained from the 16-year civil war.
+The major obstacle to rebuilding was the litter of landmines that remained from the 16-year civil war.
+Mozambique, at that time, had the largest landmine problem in the world.
 I was only able to visit the islands off the coast and one beach area during my stay due to this limitation.
 Actually, I wasn’t even able to leave the city due to the extreme political unrest at that time.
-I heard lots of war stories from the nationals and aid workers.
-Mozambique, at that time, had the largest land mine problem in the world.
+I heard lots of horrifying war stories from the nationals and aid workers.
 Since then, the government has been able to rebuild their country and aid organizations like the US Peace Corps are actively involved.

 P. S. I learned Portuguese, as well as some of the local dialect, Tsonga.